yomarguti/codestream/vscode/README.md

 ## Create a codemark and discuss some code

 Create a codemark by selecting a block of code in your editor and then typing a question or comment.
-The New Codemark form will automatically pop up (although you can turn this behavior off).
 Keep in mind that, unlike with other solutions, you can discuss any line of code in any source file at any time, even if it’s code that you just typed into your editor and haven’t yet saved or committed.

 ![New Codemark](https://raw.githubusercontent.com/TeamCodeStream/CodeStream/master/images/NewCodemarkWithCode1.png)